ebergstedt/OverwatchTeamCounter/README.md

 # OverwatchTeamCounter

+Utility for chosing the best hero in Blizzard's Overwatch game.

 Takes a screenshot of your active game window and displays the best hero to counter the current team.

 # TODO: